Krosebrook/PoDGen/ARCHITECTURE.md

 # Architecture & Design Patterns

-NanoGen Studio represents a significant shift towards **AI-First UX**.
-This document outlines the core architectural pillars that ensure the application remains performant, secure, and extensible.
+NanoGen Studio is an **AI-First UX** application designed for speed, high-fidelity synthesis, and professional-grade product visualization.

-## 1. Domain-Driven Module Structure
+## 1. Feature-Driven Structure

-The project utilizes a **Feature-Based Architecture**.
-Logic, components, and hooks are grouped by domain to prevent "spaghetti" dependencies.
+The codebase is organized into domain-specific modules to maximize maintainability and reduce cross-feature leakage.

 ```
 src/